Aggressive Product Liability Lawyers

 Contact a Maryland product liability lawyer today for a free consultation to discuss your legal options and potential claim.

-Important Product Liability Cases.
+Important Product Liability Cases

 MacPherson v.
 Buick Motor Co.

 MacPherson v.
-Buick Motor Co. is crucial in the evolution of consumer protection laws, though it would not be regarded today strictly as a product liability case.
+Buick Motor Co. is crucial in the evolution of consumer protection laws, though the case would not be regarded today strictly as a product liability case.
 In this case, Donald MacPherson was injured when wooden spokes on a wheel on his Buick collapsed.
 The court ruled that Buick was liable for the Macpherson owed a duty to ensure the safety of its vehicles, even though MacPherson did not buy the car directly from Buick.
 This case established the principle that manufacturers owe a duty of care to consumers, a duty that led to the development of modern product liability standards.

 Product liability law holds retailers, manufacturers, suppliers, distributors, and retailers accountable for the safety of their products.
 Over the years, several landmark cases have significantly influenced this area of law regarding consumer protection.
 Here, Our lawyers explore key cases that have set important precedents and continue to impact product liability claims today.